 Talk to Girl Scout members with disabilities and their caregivers, and ask about specific needs and accommodations.
 Call ahead to the ski and snowboard resort about accommodating people with disabilities-most are extremely accommodating and offer specialized instructors and trails.
 You can even ask to speak to an instructor ahead of time.
-Check out Move United to learn about adaptive skiing.
+See Move United's Skiing and Snowboarding articles.